 The preference rule of origin in the Peru agreement follows the CAFTA model.
-Although many subheadings are now duty-free, there is a ten-year staging schedule for others that will be duty free in 2018.
+All qualifying footwear is duty-free as January 1, 2018.

 The Colombian agreement has two rules of origin.
 The more liberal rule requires a change in classification to any subheading in Chapter 64 from any other subheading and an RVC of 20 percent under the build-up method.
 These are of course exceptions (the subheadings listed in footnote 3, page 4).
-The exceptions are subject to the NAFTA rules.
+The exceptions are subject to the USMCA rules.
 Most subheadings became duty free on May 15, 2012.
 For the exceptions, duty free treatment is staged over a 10-year period.
 They become duty free in January 2021.